Why sand cast clipper wheels and not clipper wheels made from

 bubble cavities in the body of the clipper wheel.
 The only thing you

-might see are a few very small pin holes, but nothing that will throw
+might see are very small pin-holes, but nothing that will throw

-the wheel off balance after it has been surfaced or resurfaced.
+the wheel way off balance after it has been resurfaced.
+Of course it will

 have to be balanced again after resurfacing, but because of a lack of

 large air cavities it will take fewer holes drilled in the outer edge